hasura/graphql-engine/docs/graphql/manual/schema/computed-fields.rst

 :doc:`Access control <../auth/authorization/index>` to computed fields depends on the type of computed field.

-For scalar computed fields, permissions are managed similar to the columns of the table.
+- For **scalar computed fields**, permissions are managed similar to the :ref:`columns permissions <col-level-permissions>` of the table.

-For table computed fields, the permissions set on the returning table are respected.
+- For **table computed fields**, the permissions set on the return table are respected.

 Computed fields vs. Postgres generated columns